amazon-ion/ion-docs/guides/symbols-guide.md

     -   From serialized Ion representations.

--   Allow the user to add new symbols the symbol table.
+-   Allow the user to add new symbols to the symbol table.

 ## Catalogs